MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

 - Administrator role in the target environment.

-- License for [Power Automate](/power-automate/get-started-approvals), Office 365, or Dynamics 365.
+- License for [Power Automate](/power-automate/get-started-approvals), Microsoft 365, or Dynamics 365.

 - License for Microsoft Forms is required for users to set up new approval templates.